-- Is permitted to take the following actions if a disability determination is denied:
+- Should is permitted to take the following actions if a disability determination is denied:

 - Consult with Adoption Services Branch staff;

 - Refer the youth for further assessment of abilities when necessary; and

-- Follows procedures outlined in SOP 13.44 Discontinuance of Adoption Assistance;
+- Follow procedures outlined in SOP 13.44 Discontinuance of Adoption Assistance.

-- Contacts the child’s children’s benefits worker (CBW) in order to ensure continuation of the child’s medical card to age twenty-one (21) if disability determination is approved.
+- Contacts the children’s benefits worker (CBW) in order to ensure continuation of Medicaid for the child’s medical card youth until to age twenty-one (21) if a disability determination is approved.
 When the MRT medical review team makes a disability determination, a report is provided to the Adoption Services Branch.
 The Adoption Services Branch forwards the report to the R&C worker and the adoptive family.
 2

 - Should discuss the following with the family if the SSA makes the determination that the child is disabled.